 Understanding Bank Policies on Backlogs for Education Loans

 The way backlogs are viewed can vary significantly depending on the type of financial institution.
-It’s crucial to understand these distinctions before you apply.

-1. Public Sector Banks:
+1. Public Sector Banks

 Government banks often have a stricter policy regarding academic backlogs.
 They may have a fixed limit, such as 2–4 backlogs, and they generally prefer that all backlogs are cleared before you apply for the loan.

-2. Private Lenders and NBFCs:
+2. Private Lenders and NBFCs

-Non-Banking Financial Companies (NBFCs) like Propelld and private lenders are often more flexible.
-They tend to follow a holistic approach, evaluating your entire profile, including the reputation of your university, your co-applicant’s financial stability, and your overall academic performance.
-They may be more lenient on the number of backlogs, sometimes accepting up to 5-10, as long as they have been cleared.
+Non-Banking Financial Companies (NBFCs) and private lenders are often more flexible.
+They tend to follow a holistic approach, evaluating your entire profile, including the reputation of your university, your co-applicant's financial stability, and your overall academic performance.
+They may be more lenient on the number of backlogs, sometimes accepting up to 5–10, as long as they have been cleared.

 Can Backlogs Affect Your Study Abroad Loan?
 Reddit Insights